 The Bulgarian Air Force celebrates 20 years of Bell 206, 30 years of MiG-29 and 40 years of Mi-24.

-The flying display started with the traditional fly-by of a Mi-17 with the Bulgarian flag hanging under its belly and the take-offs of a pair of MiG-29s and a L-39.
-The Albatross performed a great display before leaving the airspace to two Su-25s from Bezmer air base who made several ground attacks.
+The flying display began with the traditional flyby of a Mi-17 with the Bulgarian flag hanging under the belly and the take-offs of a pair of MiG-29s and an L-39 Albatross.
+The latter performed high-speed flyovers and aerobatic maneuvers before giving way to two Su-25s from Bezmer Air Base which carried out several ground attacks.

-The dynamic part continued with the performance of a Bell 206 and a SAR demo by a Cougar helicopter.
+The dynamic program continued with the performance of a Bell 206 and a SAR demo by a Cougar helicopter.
 Additional power was offered by two MiG-29s who escorted a C-27J during an air policing simulation.
-The three aircraft then waited for the end of the excellent aerobatic sequences of a Pilatus PC-9M before returning over the airfield to perform epic demos.
+The three aircraft then cleared airspace for the performance of a Pilatus PC-9M before returning above the airfield to conduct epic demos.
 The two Fulcrums simulated an amazing dogfight, while the Spartan performed stunning low-level maneuvers.

-Subsequently a Mi-17 helicopter conducted a fire demonstration dropping water from a Bamby bucket in front of the crowd.
-The Mi-17 is the only BuAF aircraft used to fight fires.
+Later a Mi-17 helicopter showed how to fight a fire by dropping water from a Bamby bucket in front of the crowd.
+The Mi-17 is the only BuAF aircraft used for this task.
 The action continued with the performance of a Mi-24 and a MiG-29.
 The Bulgarian MiG-29 performed a rare solo display that included complex low-level maneuvers and the acclamated "Hammer Head".
 Surely all aviation enthusiasts will miss it when its legacy will be taken over by the modern F-16V.
 The Air Show ended with the fly-by of the celebrated aircraft: Bell 206, Mi-24 and MiG-29.

 Text: Matteo Sanzani and Kiril Todorov